gislab-npo/gislab-doc/docs/installation/virtual.rst

 If this range already exists in LAN where GIS.lab is going to be deployed, it is required to change it using ``GISLAB_NETWORK`` configuration variable.

-See :ref:`Configuration section <configuration-section>` for information about changing GIS.lab configuration.
+See :ref:`Configuration section <configuration-section>` for more information about configuration.

 .. important:: |imp| Without changing network configuration variable IP conflicts may occur.